0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 Schisms can be formed with simple acts such as arbitrarily dividing people into groups, naming said groups, and assigning competing tasks.
 Schisms can be countered with cross group **cooperation** where groups work towards common, legitimate goals.
 As a side-effect, this creates **familiarity** and **similarities** (shared values/goals) between them -- it also increases general satisfaction and happiness.
 Contact between groups that are *not* cooperating, or are *unfamiliar*, can have quite serious consequences -- sometimes violent.
 A compliance professional would typically frame themselves as part of the same team as the subject, and foster cooperation -- e.g. good cop / bad cop.

+### 6. Authority

+[Mindmap][ch6-mindmap]

+* **project authority**, use:
+  * **titles**: real or fake;
+  * **clothing**: real, fake, or something very similar
+  * **trappings**: appear successful;
+  * **size**: height displays more authority;
+  * **significance**: something related to more significant symbols (like numbers) appears larger;
+* **question authority**: question their credentials, and integrity;
+* **don't be fooled**: by rhetorical concessions, or by dishonest impartial advice;

+From parents, to religions, schools, and governments, we are conditioned from birth to obey authority.
+Experiments have shown the willingness to *automatically* -- without thinking -- relinquish decision making and control to an authority figure.
+Yielding this control is essentially a cognitive shortcut, an ability for us to operate in a more efficient manner.
+It's so pervasive that even a *symbol* of authority is enough to induce compliance -- e.g. a fake title or uniform.

+**Symbols of authority** come in a few forms: **titles**, **clothing**, and **trappings**.
+Fake titles, like an actor with an **M.D. title**, or just someone who claims to be a doctor, can be very effective -- even against professionals such as nurses.
+Other titles like **professor** are also effective, with a change in attitudes observed in subjects.
+Clothing like a **business suite**, **guard uniform**, or **lab coat*** can increase compliance significantly -- in some cases a business suit was enough to increase compliance by 350%.
+Trappings -- outward signs of success -- such as **luxury cars**, changed the behaviour of fellow drivers to be significantly more patient.

+Other things that project authority are size and significance.
+Authority figures are seen as slightly taller than they actually are, and taller people are seen as having more authority.
+Numbers, when written on objects, and have greater significance (absolute value) cause those objects to be viewed as larger.
+It appears that numbers are linked to size, which in turn is linked to authority.

+It has been shown that people significantly underestimate the effects of authority, particularly males, thinking that authority will have much less impact than it actually does.
+It has also been shown that most people will obey authority without thinking or questioning, when questioning authority *could* be an essential process for catching mistakes.

+Defence against a fake authority comes in the form of questioning **credentials** and the **integrity** of their requests/messages -- *who* are they, and what is their *agenda*.
+Dishonesty can be be disguised as impartial opinion, or hidden behind **rhetorical concessions** (where the bearer concedes on secondary points).

 ## Intro

 The thousands of persuasive tactics (commonly compliance tactics) the author has encountered boil down to 6 simple categories: